 Many nephrolithiasis patients will demonstrate Vitamin D deficiency.
 Treatment of these patients with Vitamin D and calcium supplementation is somewhat controversial.
 The best advice is to monitor any change in hypercalciuria with repeat 24-hour urine studies at periodic intervals and to modify their Vitamin D and hypercalciuria treatments accordingly to try to optimize both if possible.

-If dietary calcium moderation with low urinary sodium and appropriately dosed thiazide therapy are inadequate to control the hypercalciuria, an oral phosphate medication should be utilized.
+If dietary calcium moderation with low urinary sodium and appropriately dosed thiazide therapy are inadequate to control hypercalciuria, an oral phosphate medication should be utilized.
 This will lower calcium absorption by the GI tract both directly and indirectly, primarily through its effect on vitamin D. In renal phosphate leak hypercalciuria, there is an obligatory excessive urinary loss of phosphate.
 This lowers serum phosphate levels which stimulate vitamin D activation (conversion of 25 [OH] vitamin D to 1,25 [OH]2 vitamin D) by the kidneys.
 This higher vitamin D level will increase GI absorption of phosphate to correct the hypophosphatemia, but will also increase calcium absorption as well.
-The additional absorbed calcium is eventually excreted in the urine causing the hypercalciuria.
-Thiazides do not work here because the underlying etiology is a vitamin D dependent disorder.
+The additional absorbed calcium is eventually excreted in the urine causing hypercalciuria.
+Thiazides do not work here because the underlying etiology is a vitamin D-dependent disorder.
 Treatment involves using an oral phosphate supplement to correct the hypophosphatemia without the need for the increased renal vitamin D activation which would otherwise result in unwanted hypercalciuria.

 Bisphosphonates and rank ligand inhibitors will both increase calcium deposition in bone, and there is some limited evidence that they can reduce hypercalciuria.
 Their use theoretically seems reasonable in patients with resistant hypercalciuria, especially if associated with osteopenia or osteoporosis.
 However, there are only limited studies on their use in hypercalciuric patients.
 No long-term data are available, and they are not currently recommended or approved for that indication.
 Patient selection and appropriate monitoring would be critical as some obligatory hypercalciuric patients may not respond, possibly resulting in net calcium loss, hypocalcemia, worsening osteoporosis, and other metabolic problems.

 Excessive urinary calcium is a strong promoter of calcium urolithiasis.
-Strict limits on dietary calcium should be avoided as they often cause more harm than good through reduced intestinal oxalate-binding and resulting hyperoxaluria where calcium stone production increases.
+Strict limits on dietary calcium should be avoided as they often cause more harm than good through reduced intestinal oxalate-binding and resulting in hyperoxaluria where calcium stone production increases.
 Moderate dietary calcium intake is recommended.
 A serum calcium should be checked and, if hypercalcemia is found, further investigation for hyperparathyroidism is warranted.
 Medications such as thiazides can help the body retain calcium reducing hypercalciuria, but sodium intake needs to be limited, or this beneficial hypocalciuric effect is lost.
 Thiazide therapy can cause an increase in uric acid levels and reduce urinary citrate so many of these patients may benefit from supplemental potassium citrate as well.
 If these initial measures are not effective, then oral phosphate therapy should be used.
 Urinary calcium excretion can be successfully managed in the vast majority of patients with kidney stones by using one or more of these therapies.

 - "Normal" 24-hour urinary calcium excretion is less than 250 mg.